henriquesqs/rocketseat-nlw2/README.md

 ## Instructions (server)
 - Go to *server* folder;
 - Run the app by using `npm start` or `yarn start`.
+- **(IMPORTANT)** This server must be running on the same network as you're going to run web or mobile applications.
+By default, running this server on your machine on port 3333 and openning the [gihub-page of this repository](https://henriquesqs.github.io/rocketseat-nlw2/#/) will allow you to run the application with a server connection.

 ## Instructions (web)
 - Go to *web* folder;